gongtao/GTTableViewController/README.md

 }
 ```

-### GTTableViewControllerDelegate
+### GTTableViewControllerDataSource

-Delegate is almost like Inheritance way.
+DataSource is almost like Inheritance way.
 This way is used for integrating it as a subview or a child viewController.

 #### NSManagedObjectContext